Hassle-Free Business Insurance

 • The financial impact of your claims (settlement costs)

-By assessing this data, insurers can determine whether you’ll be a satisfactory risk (and profitable customer) or a high risk (and unprofitable).
+Assessing this data is an important component of the insurance underwriting process.
+Insurers need to determine whether you’ll be a satisfactory risk (and profitable customer) or a high risk (and unprofitable).
 Depending on their conclusion, they may charge you a higher premium or decline to issue a policy for your business.

 Compare small business insurance quotes from top U.S. carriers